“Sublime, sophisticated converted farm, with chic white décor and excellent food, set in olive groves near coastal Otranto”

 - Bicycles Available

-With their gleaming white walls, bedspreads and chairs offset by lace-edged linen and a few carefully chosen antiques, these rooms are both sophisticated and rustic.
-Each has curly wrought-iron beds and curtain rails, Moroccan silverware, cream-painted wooden furniture and dark-metal bedside lanterns with clear glass.
+The 29 rooms are both sophisticated and rustic.
+Each has gleaming white walls offset by lace-edged linen and a few carefully chosen antiques, plus Moroccan silverware and dark-metal bedside lanterns with clear glass.
 Floors are tiled in creamy stone; walls bear big black-edged mirrors and arty sepia photographs.

-Bathrooms are reasonably sized and similarly stylish, with pale tiling, more honey-coloured stone and good showers (or tubs, in the suites).
-Own-name toiletries in big bottles and small square-cornered ribbon-tied soaps (coconut and camomile) provide delicate scents, while silk appliqué decorates the fluffy white towels.
+Bathrooms are reasonably sized and similarly stylish, with pale tiling, more honey-coloured stone, fluffy white towels and good showers (or tubs).
+Own-name toiletries in big bottles provide delicate scents of coconut and camomile.

 - Air conditioning